Cloudy mornings and clear evenings on a gas giant exoplanet

-Moreover, multiple physical processes that determine the nature of aerosols in hot Jupiters -- 3D atmospheric circulation, aerosol response to 3D temperature structure, and UV irradiation, remain the most uncertain aspects of our understanding of these planets \cite{steinrueck23,parmentier13,parmentier16,kempton17,lines19,komacek19,christie21}.
-Atmospheric circulation can transport aerosols across a significant fraction of the planet's circumference or atmospheric depth \cite{parmentier13,lines19,steinrueck23}.
-Aerosols can respond to 3D planetary temperature gradients via evaporation, condensation, and chemical reactions \cite{parmentier16,Arfaux22,arfaux24}.
-Intense stellar UV irradiation can lead to haze formation and their circulation-driven transport across the planet \cite{steinrueck23}.
-While significant theoretical advances have been made to understand the influence of such processes on the aerosol properties of hot Jupiters, order of magnitude uncertainties in circulation timescales and aerosol particle sizes, in addition to uncertainty on aerosol composition, are persistent.
-Direct observational probes of aerosol properties are therefore essential for characterizing exoplanetary aerosols and resolving key uncertainties in atmospheric physics.
+The physical processes that govern aerosols in hot Jupiters -- 3D atmospheric circulation, aerosol response to temperature, and UV irradiation, are uncertain inputs to atmospheric models of these planets \cite{steinrueck23,parmentier13,lines19,christie21}.
+Simulations predict that atmospheric circulation can transport aerosols across a large fraction of the planet's circumference or depth of its atmosphere \cite{parmentier13,lines19,steinrueck23}, and that aerosols respond to 3D temperature gradients via evaporation, condensation, and chemical reactions \cite{parmentier16,Arfaux22,arfaux24}.
+Theoretical estimates of the circulation timescales and aerosol particle sizes are uncertain by orders of magnitude \cite{steinrueck21,komacek19}.

-Several observational techniques have been employed to address these problems, such as phase-curve observations \cite{coulombe25,kempton23}.
-Though phase-curve measurements at infrared wavelengths can probe the 3D atmospheric structure of exoplanets, thick aerosol coverage can make inferences from phase-resolved emission spectroscopy degenerate between the thermal and cloud structures of the atmosphere.
-In addition, high-resolution limb-resolving spectroscopy has shown evidence of chemical asymmetry between the limbs of some hot Jupiters \cite{louden15,ehrenreich20,kesseli21}, which can be due to condensation of gases in the colder nightside of the planet.
-However, as clouds are not directly probed, alternative physical mechanisms potentially driving the chemical asymmetries have been proposed \cite{savel23,savel22}.
-Therefore, conclusive evidence on whether atmospheric limb inhomogeneities are driven by aerosols or other planetary processes, is still missing.
+Several observational techniques have been employed to investigate aerosols, including phase-curve observations that probe various phases of the planet as it orbits the host star\cite{coulombe25,kempton23}.
+Infrared phase-curves constrain the 3D structure of exoplanet atmospheres, but if the targeted planet has abundant aerosols, this technique leads to degeneracies between the inferred thermal and cloud properties \cite{birmingham17,molliere20}.
+Spectroscopic techniques at high spectral resolution that spatially separate the leading and trailing terminators (or limbs) of the planet (known as limb-resolved spectroscopy) have shown chemical asymmetry between the limbs of some hot Jupiters \cite{louden15,ehrenreich20}, which might be due to condensation of gases in the colder night-side of the planet.
+However, that technique does not directly probe aerosols, so alternative physical mechanisms have been proposed to explain these asymmetries \cite{savel23,savel22}.